Tabouli Salad: A Lebanese Tabbouleh Recipe

 Instructions

-• In a small bowl, whisk the lemon juice, olive oil, salt, pepper and dried mint.
+- In a small bowl, whisk together the lemon juice, olive oil, salt, pepper, and dried mint.
+Add the bulgur and set aside to soften for 15 minutes while you make the salad.

-• Combine the parsley, tomato, scallion, mint, and soaked bulgur in a serving bowl.
-Pour the vinaigrette over top and stir to combine.
+- Combine the parsley, mint, tomato, scallions, and soaked bulgur with vinaigrette liquid in a serving bowl.
+Toss to combine.
+Taste and add more seasoning, if needed.
 Serve immediately or chill, then serve.

 Nutrition information is automatically calculated, so should only be used as an approximation.